sariina/appa-sariicon/README.md

 #Usage

 There are two kinds of CSS files in this repo:
-- appa-sariicon-embeded : Which has Appa Sariicon embedded inside the CSS in base64
+- **appa-sariicon-embeded** Which has Appa Sariicon embedded inside the CSS in base64
-- appa-sariicon.min/appa-sariicon : And the general kind of @font-face with eot,svg,ttf and woff files
+- **appa-sariicon.min/appa-sariicon** And the general kind of @font-face with eot,svg,ttf and woff files

 use "**i**" tags and add classes with "sar sar-[name]" pattern: